ysoussov/Mastermind-Scheme/README.md

 Mastermind-Scheme
 =================

-A mastermind solver in scheme
+A mastermind solver in scheme!